The Possibility Paradox

 For innovators, entrepreneurs, artists, designers, and creators, there are a few key things to keep in mind.

 First, innovation is a resource available to anyone.
 Part of its beauty is it is a limitless resource and everyone has access to it.
 You simply have to choose it and endeavor upon its path.

 Second, innovative living and working are choosing the path of curiosity over fear.
 By choosing the journey of curiosity, we choose a more flexible, open, and courageous way of working, which opens up new worlds, solutions, and ways of seeing.

 Third, choosing the path of curiosity we also choose to work wholeheartedly.
 The remedy for disengaged workforces, or sometimes even burnout is wholeheartedness.

-Innovators, creatives, artists and forward-thinking entrepreneurs live in the world of possibility.
-Those wired in this fashion seek out surprise.
+Innovators, creatives, artists, and forward-thinking entrepreneurs live in the world of possibility.
+Those wired in this fashion seek out surprises.
 Again rises the paradox.
 By seeking surprise, we live with wonder.
 When we have too much surprise, we experience anxiety, but when we don’t have enough, we get bored and disengaged.

 Curious innovators welcome surprise in their lives.